-Ideally, the 1X concentration of gel electrophoresis buffer is sufficient, If the concentration of buffer increases, it hinders the migration and separation of the DNA ladder.
+Ideally, the 1X concentration of the gel electrophoresis buffer is sufficient.
+If the concentration of the buffer increases, excess concentration prevents the migration and separation of the DNA ladder.

-For instance, if you are running a 2% agarose gel don’t use 3000bp (3kb) DNA ladder because 3kb fragment can not migrate properly into it.
-Even, the same DNA ladder cannot work for the agarose gel electrophoresis of restriction digestion product.
+For example, if you are running a 2% agarose gel, don’t use 3000bp (3kb) DNA ladder because a 3kb fragment can not migrate properly.
+The 3Kb ladder, therefore, isn’t a correct choice for agarose gel electrophoresis of PCR amplicons and restriction digestion.

 PAGE can separate smaller DNA fragments sharply.